vergenzt/2023-amanda-midwest-trip-planning/readme.md

+My wife wanted to visit a friend in Chicago, and wanted me to "write a script" to help find the cheapest date should visit when both the Cubs and the White Sox would be playing games on consecutive days.
+This is the code for that. 😂

+(Derived from home game schedules downloaded from mlb.com, and combined with Google Flights data gathered from devtools network requests while I browsed their "Price graph".)

 | nearby_games | START DATE | dow | START TIME |        SUBJECT         |            LOCATION             | fly_there_date | fly_back_date | from_price |         bar          |
 |--------------|------------|-----|------------|------------------------|---------------------------------|----------------|---------------|------------|----------------------|
 | 1            | 2023-04-02 | Sun | 01:20 PM   | Brewers at Cubs        | Wrigley Field - Chicago         | 2023-04-01     | 2023-04-05    | 671        | ██████████████████▊  |